thecml/kubernetes-on-arm/README.md

 If you want to change something in the source, edit files in `/etc/kubernetes/source/images` and run `kube-config build-images` before you do this
 These scripts are important in the setup process.
-They spin up all required services in the right order.
+They spin up all required services in the right order, and download the images from Github if not present.
-If you skipped the build process, this may take ~5min, depending on your internet connection.
+This may take ~5min, depending on your internet connection.

 ```bash
 # To enable the master service, run